Ted Berrigan

-Ted Berrigan (November 15, 1934 – July 4, 1983) was an American poet.
+Edmund Joseph Michael Berrigan Jr. (November 15, 1934 – July 4, 1983) was an American poet.

 Early life

 Berrigan was born in Providence, Rhode Island, on November 15, 1934.
 After high school, he spent a year at Providence College before joining the U.S. Army.
-After three years in the Army, he finished his college studies at the University of Tulsa in Oklahoma, where he received a B.A. in English in 1959 and fell just short of the requirements for an M.A. in 1962.
+Following his three-year service obligation, he enrolled at the University of Tulsa in Oklahoma, where he received a B.A. degree in English in 1959 and fell just short of the requirements for an M.A. in 1962.
 Berrigan was married to Sandy Berrigan, also a poet, and they had two children: David Berrigan and Kate Berrigan.
-He founded "C" magazine in 1964.
+He founded C magazine in 1964.
 He and his second wife, the poet Alice Notley, were active in the poetry scene in Chicago for several years, then moved to New York City, where he edited various magazines and books.

 The New York School

 A prominent figure in the second generation of the New York School of Poets, Berrigan was peer to Jim Carroll, Anselm Hollo, Alice Notley, Ron Padgett, Anne Waldman, Bernadette Mayer, and Lewis Warsh.
 He collaborated with Padgett and Joe Brainard on Bean Spasms, a work significant in its rejection of traditional concepts of ownership.
 Though Berrigan, Padgett, and Brainard all wrote individual poems for the book, and collaborated on many others, no authors were listed for individual poems.
+Berrigan also collaborated with Padgett on work published in the literary magazineO to 9, which experimented with language and meaning-making.

 In 2005, Berrigan's published and unpublished poetry was published together in a single volume edited by the poet Alice Notley, Berrigan's second wife, and their two sons, Anselm Berrigan, a poet, and Edmund Berrigan, a poet and songwriter.